The California Supreme Court has upheld the ban on gay marriage in California.

 The only one that hasn't risen in importance is finding purpose and meaning in my life.

-I don't know what the other domains are, but the one that has not risen in importance as far as women are concerned, is finding purpose and meaning in my life.
+I don't know what the other domains are, but the one that has not risen in importance as far as women are concerned is finding purpose and meaning in my life.

 I don't buy that for a minute.

-I think that's really I think most people tend to get unhappy because they think their lives have no meaning.
+I think that's really, I think most people tend to get unhappy because they think their lives have no meaning, and they incorrectly believe that.

 You know, every life has meaning, but what are they judging it against?

-They're judging against fame, all these uh pop culture of heroes and famous people, and if you're not that, if you don't get invited to big party, whatever it is, it makes you unhappy.
+And if you're not that, if you don't get invited to a big party, whatever it is, it makes you unhappy.

-They should chosen wrong.
+They've chosen wrong.

 Anyway, quick time up or time out.

-This is in the uh UK Times.
+This is from the UK Times.

 Anyway, brief timeout.